cmuratori/misc/cleancodeqa.md

 **BOB**: Milliseconds?
 Of course.
 I'd say that they all have modules where microsecond matter; and many have modules where nanoseconds matter.

 ***
-;-) I must have written the following while you were adding the next question.
+>  _I must have written the following while you were adding the next question.
 So I had a merge to reconcile.
 So here's what I said before I read your next question.
 I'll answer that shortly.

 **Bob**: (The next day) By the way, I went back and watched the entirety of your video the other day.
 I figured that since we were engaged in this discussion I ought to study the whole story you told.
 And, although I was a bit miffed about some of your rhetoric, I have to complement you on a very sweet analysis.